Ghislaine Maxwell was dangerous predator, prosecutor says

 Associated Press

-NEW YORK (AP) — Ghislaine Maxwell was a dangerous and sophisticated predator who caused “deep and lasting harm” to young girls by recruiting and grooming them to be sexually abused by financier Jeffrey Epstein, a prosecutor told jurors Monday during closing arguments.
+NEW YORK (AP) — The trial of Ghislaine Maxwell speeded to a finish Monday with a prosecutor labeling her a dangerous and sophisticated predator who recruited and groomed teenage girls to be sexually abused by financier Jeffrey Epstein while a defense attorney told jurors during closing arguments that Maxwell is an “innocent woman.”

-Assistant U.S. Attorney Alison Moe told the jury that Epstein could not have preyed on teenage girls for more than a decade without the help of the British socialite, who she described as the “lady of the house” as Epstein abused girls at a New York mansion, a Florida estate and a ranch in New Mexico.
+Assistant U.S. Attorney Alison Moe said Epstein could not have preyed on teenage girls for more than a decade without the help of the British socialite, who she described as the “lady of the house” as Epstein abused girls at a New York mansion, a Florida estate and a New Mexico ranch.

-“Ghislaine Maxwell was dangerous,” Moe told jurors who were spaced apart in a courtroom where numerous pandemic precautions were taken.
+“Ghislaine Maxwell was dangerous,” Moe told jurors, saying Maxwell accepted over $30 million from Epstein over the years.
 “Maxwell and Epstein committed horrifying crimes.”

+Defense lawyer Laura Menninger said prosecutors had failed to prove any charges beyond a reasonable doubt.

+“Ghislaine Maxwell is an innocent woman, wrongfully accused of crimes she did not commit,” Menninger said.

-The prosecutor said Maxwell was a “sophisticated predator who knew exactly what she was doing.
+That portrayal conflicted with Moe’s depiction of Maxwell as a “sophisticated predator who knew exactly what she was doing.
 She ran the same playbook again and again and again.”

 “She manipulated her victims and groomed them.
 She caused deep and lasting harm to young girls.
 It is time to hold her accountable,” Moe said.

-Her summation came at the start of the fourth week of a trial that was originally projected to last six weeks.
+The summations came at the start of the fourth week of a trial that was originally projected to last six weeks.
+With a coronavirus outbreak in New York worsening by the day and a holiday weekend ahead, Judge Alison J. Nathan urged lawyers to keep their closings tight so the jury could begin deliberating as early as Monday.

-It will be followed by defense arguments, when Maxwell’s team will once again go back to the idea that she was made a scapegoat after Epstein killed himself in a Manhattan federal jail cell in August 2019 as he awaited a sex trafficking trial.
+Menninger’s closing revisited a theme defense attorneys pressed at the trial’s start: that Maxwell was made a scapegoat after Epstein killed himself in a Manhattan federal jail cell in August 2019 as he awaited a sex trafficking trial.

 Maxwell, 59, was supported in court by four siblings who sat next to one another in the first row of spectators.

+Maxwell has been jailed without bail since her arrest in July 2020.
+The judge has denied her bail repeatedly, despite her lawyer’s arguments that the pledge of her $22.5 million estate and a willingness to be watched 24 hours a day by armed guards would guarantee her appearance in court.

-Moe faced the jury as Maxwell, in a black mask and white sweater, sat behind her at the defense table and wrote notes, occasionally turning the pages of a notebook.
+Moe faced the jury as Maxwell, in a white sweater, sat behind her at the defense table and wrote notes, occasionally turning the pages of a notebook.
+Later, Maxwell turned in her chair toward the jury, sometimes pulling down her black mask to sip from a water bottle.

 The prosecutor told jurors that Maxwell was a “posh, smiling age-appropriate woman” who provided cover for Epstein’s “creepy” behavior.